ipqa-research/fortran-setup/README.md

     - ford: To documentate your code.
     - fortls: To work with an editor.
     - fortran_project: Script to generate and open your projects.

+# The `fortran_project` script
+The main script installs the `fortran_project` command in your `~/.local/bin` directory, making it available to run at any place in the terminal.

+`fortran_project` is a command that eases your projects organization.
+It has three fundamental uses:

+- `fortran_project new <project_name>`
+> Create a new project.
+> The default folder will be at ~/codes, but it can be set up with
+> the environment variable FORTRAN_PROJECTS.
+> If the directory doesn't exist, it will be created.

+- `fortran_project list`
+> List all the existing Fortran projects.

+- `fortran_project work`
+> Open vscode on the selected project directory.